What is art deco style?

 Émile-Jacques Ruhlmann

-Ruhlmann is one of the most important art deco furniture designers of all time.
-In true French art deco fashion, his designs are opulent and lavish, using exotic woods, interesting veneers, perfect proportions and ornate details.
-In fact, Ruhlmann became one of the most celebrated designers in his day, after his work was showcased at the Paris Exhibition.
-Ruhlmann is known especially for his cabinets, which typically featured trademark graceful legs and geometric patterns.
+Ruhlmann is one of the most important Art Deco furniture designers.
+True to French Art Deco fashion, his designs are opulent and lavish, using exotic woods, interesting veneers, perfect proportions and ornate details.
+Ruhlmann became one of the most celebrated designers of his day after his work was showcased at the Paris Exhibition.
+He is known especially for his cabinets, which typically featured trademark graceful legs and geometric patterns.

 Eileen Gray

-Though she wasn’t as well-loved as Ruhlmann in her time, Eileen Gray is now thought of as one of the top art deco designers.
-Her specialty was in beautiful and exotic lacquers – a hallmark of the style that she used in her designs for furniture and screens.
-Gray is also known for her modern designs, including the Bibendum Chair, which was a pod-like armchair inspired by the Michelin man.
+Though she wasn’t as well-loved as Ruhlmann in her time, Eileen Gray is now considered one of the top Art Deco designers.
+Her specialty was in beautiful and exotic lacquers – a hallmark of the style used in her designs for furniture and screens.
+Gray is also known for her modern designs, including the Bibendum Chair – a pod-like armchair inspired by the Michelin man.

 Sue et Mare